Lagenivaginopseudobenedenia

 Lagenivaginopseudobenedenia is a genus of monopisthocotylean monogenean (a group of ectoparasitic flatworms), included in the family Capsalidae.
 The type-species of the genus is Lagenivaginopseudobenedenia etelis Yamaguti, 1966.

 The genus includes only 2 species, which are both parasitic on the gills of marine fish of the family Lutjanidae.

 Morphology

 Species of the genus Lagenivaginopseudobenedenia are, like most monogeneans of the family Capsalidae, flat with a posterior disc-shaped haptor which attaches to the gill of their host.
 Their distinctive feature is a “vagina lageniform, between uterus and right intestinal limb, opening almost midventrally behind cirrus pouch”.

-Etymology and curiosity of zoological nomenclature

-The etymology of this extremely long name involves three steps:
+Etymology